opensumi/core/CONTRIBUTING.md

 ## Build and run

-If you want to learn how to run OpenSuni or want to debug an issue, you need to get the code locally, build it, and then run it
+If you want to learn how to run OpenSumi or want to debug an issue, you need to get the code locally, build it, and then run it

 ### Getting the sources

-In the first step, you need to fork a copy of the `OpenSuni` repository, and then clone it locally:
+In the first step, you need to fork a copy of the `OpenSumi` repository, and then clone it locally:

 ```bash
 $ git clone https://github.com/<<<your-github-account>>>/core.git